awatson1978/meteor-api/README.md

 ---------------------------------------
 #### Acknowledgements / Contributors

 A big shoutout to ThusStyles for piecing together the original [meteor-snippets](https://github.com/ThusStyles/meteor-snippets) atom package!
+And to zaku-eu for [language-spacebars](https://atom.io/packages/language-spacebars)!

 ---------------------------------------